darpan-jain/neetcode-solutions/README.md

 - I would recommend you to try to solve the questions on your own first, and then refer to the solutions here.
 This will help you understand the concepts better.
 - You can find the list of questions that are covered in this repo [here](questions_list.md)

-_Pro tip_: Try to explain the approach to another person or to yourself!
-You'd be surprised how much you learn by doing this.
+_Pro tip_: Try to explain the approach to another person or to yourself (out loud).
+You'd be surprised how much you learn by doing this!

 ## How to contribute?